If you remember nothing else:

 Sit with that for a moment.
 AI doesn’t sound generic because it lacks instructions.
 It sounds generic because consistency IS its default mode.
 Human writing is interesting precisely because it’s inconsistent.
 We change pace mid-paragraph.
 We contradict ourselves.
 We use a word wrong because it sounds right.
 AI never does any of this unless you force it to.
 That’s the core problem.

 The Carnegie Mellon and NJIT study published in PNAS in February 2025 quantified this beautifully.
-They analysed roughly 12,000 AI-generated texts and found that GPT-4o uses present participial clauses at 5.3 times the human rate.
-The word “camaraderie” appears 162 times more often in AI text than in human writing.
-“Tapestry” appears 155 times more.
+They analyzed roughly 12,000 AI-generated texts and found that GPT-4o, back when it was OpenAI’s main model, used present participial clauses at 5.3 times the human rate.
+The word “camaraderie” appeared 162 times more often in AI text than in human writing.
+“Tapestry” appeared 155 times more.
 It showed up in 23% of GPT-4o outputs.

 A separate psycholinguistic study mapped 31 stylometric features to cognitive processes.
 The finding that stuck with me: humans show evidence of cognitive struggle in their writing.
 Pauses.
 Revisions.
 Stylistic fluctuations that reflect actual thinking.
 AI doesn’t struggle.
 It just produces.
 And that smoothness is exactly what makes it detectable.